jarent/jarent.github.io/_posts/2016-04-16-munit-tests-in-groovy.md

 {% endhighlight %}

 #### Easy to debug
-There is no need for extra logging or debugging - failed assertions provide automatically all needed information to identify problem with failed test.
+There is no need for extra logging or debugging in grooovy tests - failed assertions provide automatically all needed information to identify problem with failed test.
 You can see below that assertion expected http.status code 401 while flow returned 400.

 {% highlight console%}
 Assertion failed: